Who are the Strictly Come Dancing 2023 couples?

 Strictly Come Dancing 2023 couples – full list of celebrities and their partners

+Strictly Come Dancing 2023 is here, with all the stars paired up with their respective pro dancers.

-The reality competition series returned to our screens on Saturday (16 September) night, with a launch show in which the celebrity contestants learnt which professional dancers they would be coupled up with.
+The reality competition series returned to our screens on 16 September, with a launch show in which the celebrity contestants learnt which professional dancers they would be coupled up with.

-This year’s batch of celebrities also hit the dance floor for the first time in a group number with the professional dancers.

-The first Strictly live show will take place on Saturday (23 September), when all 15 couples dance with their partners.

 Meet your Strictly Come Dancing couples below…